 However, in the long term, Canada still needs more people to stabilize the country's age structure and maintain a stable economy.
 The report points out that the current annual immigration rate in Canada is about 1.3% of the population, but it cannot stabilize the age structure because it needs to be at 2.1%.
 The Canadian government has also announced an immigration policy for the next 3 years, in which it will accept about 485,000 new people in 2024 and 500,000 people for each of the two years 2025 and 2026.
 RBC's report assesses this as a pause in the model of increasing the number of immigrants with each policy update.

 From 2020 to 2023, the number of immigrants to Canada increased by about 36%.
 Compared to Canada's population growth rate over the past 30 years, the number of new immigrants only accounts for about 0.8%.
 Therefore, the country's immigration system is aiming to add 13 new permanent residents for every 1,000 people in each of the following years.
-In addition to immigration, Canada has also witnessed an unprecedented increase in international students and temporary residents over the past two years.
+In addition to immigration, Canada is also witnessing an unprecedented increase in international students and temporary residents in the past two years.
 Statistics show that the number of temporary residents and international students increased by 1.5 times the number of immigrants between 2022 and 2023.
 This group of temporary residents also contributes significantly to the number of new permanent residents each year.

 Comment (0)